opencv/opencv/modules/imgproc/doc/filtering.rst

     :param anchor: Anchor position within the element.
 The default value  :math:`(-1, -1)`  means that the anchor is at the center.
 Note that only the shape of a cross-shaped element depends on the anchor position.
 In other cases the anchor just regulates how much the result of the morphological operation is shifted.

-The function constructs and returns the structuring element that can be then passed to :ocv:func:`createMorphologyFilter`,
+The function constructs and returns the structuring element that can be further passed to :ocv:func:`createMorphologyFilter`,
 :ocv:func:`erode`,
 :ocv:func:`dilate` or